JEE Dropper Batch 2027:Should you actually take a JEE Drop Year? A Complete Guide by IIT Faculty

 This is one of the most underappreciated facts in Indian education: you get exactly one undergraduate degree in your lifetime.
 The college you graduate from is the college on your resume, the network you carry, the faculty who shape your thinking, and the peer group that defines your ambition.

 An ordinary college is not a bad place.
-But if you have each a top IIT — and have not yet shown it — settling is a different matter entirely.
+But if you can reach a top IIT — and have not yet shown it — settling is a different matter entirely.

 Your Peer Group Shapes Your Trajectory